slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On selling, negotiation and price

 <!--
-> *"Advertising has us chasing cars and clothes, working jobs we hate so we can buy shit we don't need."
--- Chuck Palahniuk*
 > *" Nobody reads advertising.
 People read what interests them, and sometimes it's an ad."
 -- Howard Luck Gossage*
 > *"Stop selling, start helping."